-"Herne Junior School bel behaviour.
-They are to lly regardless of their ability and ad relevant curriculum which is a."
-If differentiated to their individual needs and follows our policy for learning."
+"Herne Junior School believes that all children are to be valued equally regardless of their ability and behaviour.
+They are to be given access to a broad, balanced and relevant curriculum which is differentiated to their individual needs and follows our policy for learning."

 If your child is identified as requiring Special Educational Needs during his or her time at Herne, we assess and monitor his/her progress regularly.
 Children who are on the Special Needs Register have an Individual Education Plan (IEP) that provides realistic and achievable targets.